 - Increase your mobility and transportation options

-- Make your activities such as dressing, bathing and transferring easier
+- Make your activities easier, such as dressing, bathing and being moved

 - Decrease your risk of respiratory infections